-Researchers and students from Universidad Politécnica de Madrid (UPM) / Institute of Nuclear Fusion, located in the Higher Technical School of Industrial Engineers, participate in a study that reports the use of ultra-short laser pulses to mold gold nanorods in aqueous solution.
+Researchers and students of the Universidad Politécnica de Madrid (UPM) / Institute of Nuclear Fusion, located in the Higher Technical School of Industrial Engineers, participate in a study that reports the use of ultra-short laser pulses to mold “nano-rods” of gold in aqueous solution.
 The work shows that the solution with the modified particles has an optical quality never seen before.
-The study was published on November 3rd, 2017 in the journal Science.
+The study was published on November 3, 2017 in the journal Science.

 The applications of metallic nanoparticles are based on their ability to absorb and reflect light of certain colors very efficiently.
 These effects, called plasmonic, generate completely new optical properties, which cannot be obtained with structures of larger dimensions.
 These properties can be exploited for an incredibly large number of useful applications, which in many cases were not possible until now.